mknabe/Goodreads-UI/README.md

 - [ ] Allow user to read book multiple times
-- [ ] Allow user to have different to-read lists based on what is reserved at the library or downloaded
+- [ ] Allow user to have different to-read lists based on what is reserved at the library or downloaded or not released

 - [ ] Integrate with [Overdrive API](https://developer.overdrive.com/docs/getting-started) to find what's available at library